nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

         -> We can actually have a interconnected knowledge tree that people can share their mental status and health through diary writing
-        -> Matching people with the same brain ??
+        -> Matching people with the same brain ?? matching people with opposite SPIDER GRAPH ??
+                -> they can compensate each other weaknesses

     ***TODO:
         -> may be do a few notes on how the diary format should be